karlfilho/IBM_DS/README.md

 Welcome to my IBM Data Science Professional Certificate Repository.

 This repo contains my exercises and assingments necessary for the course completion.

+## Directories

+**`Course_2`- Tools for Data Science**
+Basic course that teaches how Jupyter Lab / Jupyter Notebooks works, popular DS programming languages and libraries, and basic markdown practice.

+The objective here is to practice everything in a final assignment.